tiaanduplessis/tenacious-fetch/README.md

 const additionalTenaciousFetchConfig = {
     fetcher: window.fetch,  // Fetch implementation to use, default is window.fetch
     retries: 3,             // Number of retries, default is 1
     retryDelay: 1000 * 3,   // Delay in ms before retrying, default is 1000ms
     retryStatus = [],       // Status codes of response that should trigger retry e.g. [500, 404] or just "500".
                             // defaults to empty array
-    timeout = 1000 * 15 // Timeout in ms before throwing a timeout error for the request.
+    timeout = 1000 * 15,    // Timeout in ms before throwing a timeout error for the request.
                             // Defaults to no timeout (undefined).
+    factor: .5              // If factor is given, exponential backoff will be performed for retries, otherwise
+                            // linear backoff is used
 }

 const config = Object.assign({}, normalFetchConfig, additionalTenaciousFetchConfig)